How to Do Payroll in Tennessee: What Every Employer Needs to Know

 Step 1: Set up your business as an employer.
 New companies may need to access the federal Electronic Federal Tax Payment System (EFTPS) to create a new Federal Employer Identification Number (FEIN).
 Your FEIN is required to pay federal taxes.

-Step 3: Create your payroll process.
+Step 3: Set up your payroll process.
 Establishing a standard payroll process starts with determining how and when employees are paid.
 A business that is already established probably has a process that you inherit, but it may need to be altered to better fit your needs.
 You can opt to process payroll by hand (you’ll need to learn the steps and laws inside and out), set up an Excel payroll template, or sign up for a payroll service to help you handle your Tennessee payroll.

 - Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday.